AndrewKohn/PDFWordConverter/README.md

 # PDFWordConverter
-Simple program that converts pdf &lt;-> docx while maintaining proper formatting
+A program that converts pdf &lt;-> docx while maintaining proper formatting

 Used to help with my work involving editing .pdf files from time-to-time.